Secrets of Assertiveness

 Assertiveness is not about other people.
 It's about confronting our own shadows.
 Abusers are always out there, but they only attack people who are easy targets - like the lion who attacks the weak gazelle in the herd.
 Assertiveness training is about becoming a strong gazelle.

 Mastery of new skills doesn't happen overnight.
-It's something that we work on a little every day.
-Even 10 minutes a day can be very productive.
-So keep up the good work :)
+It's something we work on a little every day.
+Even 10 minutes a day can be productive.

-Here's a guided meditation for helping you learn what it feels like to be grounded in your own energy and your own power.
-It's a good grounding meditation for empaths or anyone who needs help setting boundaries and being more assertive.
+Here's a video on how diet affects your mental health and your ability to stand up for yourself.
+Here's a guided meditation to help you learn what it feels like to be grounded in your own energy and power.
+It's a grounding meditation for empaths or anyone who needs help setting boundaries and being more assertive.

 As a life coach, I use many different processes to help